 Yesterday, we learned that text messaging is supposedly good for the English language.
 But now a study has discovered that kids who text are more likely to be error-prone and impulsive.

 Two people have been successfully prosecuted for refusing to provide authorities with their encryption keys, resulting in landmark convictions that may have carried jail sentences of up to five years.
+The government said today it does not know their fate.

 The Pirate Bay website has been knocked offline due to what it claims to be a power failure.